mlswg/mls-protocol/draft-barnes-mls-protocol.md

 the communicating endpoints, not any servers involved in delivering messages.
-Establishing keys to provide such protections is challenging for group chat settings, in which more than two participants need to agree on a key.
-In this document, we specify a group key establishment protocol that provides efficient group key establishment with forward secrecy and post-compromise security.
+Establishing keys to provide such protections is challenging for group chat settings, in which more than two participants need to agree on a key but may not be online at the same time.
+In this document, we specify a group key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy and post-compromise security.

 --- middle